kayvan-sh/Shrek-Run/README.md

 Shrek run new version is now available! shrek version 2 with new features is here !
 You can [download the last version](https://drive.google.com/file/d/1EAGkyeK7zyzw6gC3DMmWWzRvT5b6wlaY/view?usp=drivesdk) and play !

 # Notes
-- new leader board and online mode server isnt very stable and its recommended to play offline and when you want to see leader bord a check for a update you play online mode .
-For this reason if you have trouble entering game when online you can close game and open again to improve speed and stability .
-I try to make it stabler in next updated .
+- New leader board and online mode server isnt very stable and its recommended to play offline and when you want to see leader board and check for a update play online mode .
+For this reason if you have trouble entering game in online mode, you can close game and open again to improve speed and stability .
+I try to make it stabler in next updates .

 # New features in version 2.0